nicholasmanzella/QuEP/README.md

 The `version-1.0` branch contains the first complete version of the code.
 No output files are saved in this version; plots are immediately generated.
 Multiprocessing is also not implemented here.

 The respective `unit-test` branches contain input files and plotting macros used to verify QuEP.
 They also record electron trajectory data from *inside* the plasma cell (whereas other branches only record final position as the electron is leaving the cell).
-See my UG thesis (link TBD) for walkthroughs of verification testing.
+See my [UG thesis](https://www.researchgate.net/publication/351853356_Picturing_Plasma_Studying_the_Simulated_Transverse_Probing_of_Laser_Wakefield_Accelerators) for walkthroughs of verification testing.

 The `plotting` branch is used as a working branch.